Viability for extending or modifying functionality of the software

 Maintainability and Extensibility

-Ensuring the code meets current security standards and best practices for authentication, authorization, user roles, data validation, cryptography.
+Ensuring the code meets current security standards and best practices for authentication, authorization, user roles, data validation, and cryptography.
 In essence, are there vulnerabilities making it easy for a malicious user to circumvent or break the system?

 Here we evaluate the user experience, runtime performance, database query and algorithmic complexity.
 We look to identify whether there are obvious areas for improving perceived user performance and experience.